jaidevjoshi83/gaiac_docker/troubleshooting.md

 ```

-# When you run the command `docker run  -i -p 8089:80 -v /home/joshij/galaxy_storage/:/export/  galaxy_docker:latest > galaxy_start_2.log 2>&1` second time, it throws the error `Error: Invalid value for '--state-dir': Directory '/galaxy/database/gravity' is not writable.` and Galaxy instance stuck and does not show the home page.
+# When running the command `docker run  -i -p 8089:80 -v /home/joshij/galaxy_storage/:/export/  galaxy_docker:latest > galaxy_start_2.log 2>&1` second time, it throws the error `Error: Invalid value for '--state-dir': Directory '/galaxy/database/gravity' is not writable.` and Galaxy instance stuck and does not show the home page.
 Detailed log is in `galaxy_start_2.log` file.